 Recognizing this difficulty, Croft (2000; 2001:29–47) provides a detailed critique of the distributional method and its implications, and utilizes prototype theory in offering a typologically-oriented theory of lexical categories instead.
 Whenever distributional criteria conflict or fail to exclusively partition lexemes into distinct categories, he notes, typical practice is that the linguist simply chooses whichever distributional criterion they believe to be the most important, and bases their categorization on that.
 This practice is what Croft calls methodological opportunism, and it is one replete with problems:

-There is no a prior way to decide which of several constructions with mismatching distributions, or which subset of constructions, should be chosen as criteria for identifying the category in question.
+There is no a prior (a priori?) way to decide which of several constructions with mismatching distributions, or which subset of constructions, should be chosen as criteria for identifying the category in question.
 Why should passivizability be the criterion for defining the Direct Object category?
 Why shouldn't the criterion be occurrence as the postverbal prepositionless Noun Phrase in the Active construction?
 The choice of criteria again looks suspiciously like serving a priori theoretical assumptions of the analyst, for example a priori assumptions about what should or should not be a Direct Object.
 Moreover, if one does choose one construction (or subset of constructions) to define a category, then one still has not accounted for the anomalous distribution pattern of the constructions that have been left out (in this case, occurrence as the postverbal prepositionless Noun Phrase in the Active construction).

 Language-internal methodological opportunism […] is unprincipled and ad hoc, and hence is not a rigorous scientific method for discovering the properties of the grammar of a language.
 (Croft 2001:41)